 GardenZeus receives commissions for purchases made through links in this post.
 There is no additional cost to you.

-Planning for New Vegetable Gardens: Part 1 of 5: Siting and Sunlight
+Planning for New Vegetable Gardens: Part 1: Siting and Sunlight

-This is the first in a series of five articles offering advice and solutions for common challenges when starting a garden in California.
+This is the 1st in a series of articles offering advice and solutions for common challenges when starting a garden in California.